m e n u

 That's when it happened.

 Of course he said stupid stuff all the time when he played, half sentences like: "Move your butt!
 Are you blind, man!
-Oh Xammy, baby...!"
+Oh come on Xammy baby...!"
 Things like that.
 They all did.
 Well: lots of them.
 But this time Xammy had turned around, looked straight at him and called

 his